 Today’s baking inspiration came from Epicurious in the form of chocolate babka.
+This is actually one of my favorite recipes in the world, so if you have questions about it please email me.

 The only caveat here is that you need to get the flour amount just right.
 The recipe calls for 3 1/4 cups of flour and doesn’t give a weight.
 I weighed the flour and it turned out to be about 17.5 oz — so each cup is a little over 5 ounces by weight.
 For those of you who generally get 4.5 oz per cup of flour, keep that in mind.
 Despite being a soft, stretchy dough, it’s actually pretty easy to work with and not too sticky thanks to all the butter.